About Rashad Robinson

 Rashad Robinson is a nationally recognized social justice leader, strategist and author.

-Rashad’s work and insights are regularly featured in broadcast, written and social media, in outlets as varied as CNN, MSNBC, BET, NPR, NewsOne, The New York Times, USA Today, The Washington Post, Essence, The Guardian and the Masters of Scale podcast with Bob Safian.
-He has published multiple whitepapers and book chapters on strategies for social change, as well as essays in series by Playboy, The Nation, Nonprofit Quarterly and a book about Bayard Rustin.
+Rashad's work and insights are regularly featured in broadcast, print, and social media, in outlets as varied as CNN, MSNBC, BET, NPR, NewsOne, OWN, The New York Times, USA Today, The Washington Post, Essence, The Hollywood Reporter, and The Guardian.
+He has also been profiled by Fast Company, Ebony, The Root, and the Stanford Social Innovation Review.